brentonmdunn/APCHEM/08_Acids-and-Bases.md

 $$
 B_{(aq)}+H_3O_{(aq)}^+\rightleftharpoons HB^+_{(aq)}+H_2O_{(l)}
 $$
 If the weak base is in excess, then a buffer solution is formed, and the $pH$ can be determined from the H-H equation.
 If the strong acid is in excess, then the $pH$ can be determined from the moles of excess hydronium ion and the total volume of solution.
-If they are equimolar, then the (slightly) acidic $pH$ can be determined front eh equilibrium represented by the equation:
+If they are equimolar, then the (slightly) acidic $pH$ can be determined from the equilibrium represented by the equation:
 $$
 HB^+_{(aq)}+H_2O_{(l)}\rightleftharpoons B_{(aq)}+H_3O^+_{(aq)}
 $$